LiuHenry1/odin-landing-page/README.md

 ## Overview
 The [second project](https://www.theodinproject.com/lessons/foundations-landing-page) in The Odin Project curriculum.
-This project was cumulative, covering all previoustopics and recent ones up to Flexbox.
+This project was cumulative, covering all previous topics and recent ones up to Flexbox.
 This project focused primarily on creating dynamic layouts using flexbox.

 ## Reflection